What is Commissioning?

 All officers are soldiers who have been called by God into leadership and service within The Salvation Army.
 This calling is tested through assessment, practical experience and reports from various sources, both inside and outside The Salvation Army.

 Successful candidates follow a two-year residential training programme or a distance learning programme, to become a Salvation Army officer.
 At the conclusion of this training, a commissioning ceremony is held and new officers are appointed to a specific community and corps (church) or a social services appointment.
 For the next five years, there is continual learning and feedback.

 During the two years of training, cadets are under the spiritual guidance of the Principal of William Booth College.
 The ‘Presentation of Cadets’ is simply the formality of releasing the cadets into the care and responsibility of the Territorial Commander.

 The Salvation Army salute symbolically recognises that everything we do is because of who God is and what he has done for us.
 We give thanks to God for what he has done; it is never about us or what we do.

 The declaration of faith is the recital of the eleven doctrines – or key beliefs and teachings – of The Salvation Army.
 The doctrines explore and define our understanding of God, humanity and the developing relationship of the Christian life.
 They are unique to The Salvation Army, yet they share a common emphasis with other Christian traditions.
 They are the foundation of faith, providing a benchmark which helps us to interpret and judge experience in order that we might best live out our faith in our own context.

-Watch the videos of Commissioning 2016 when the Messengers of Light Session of cadets was commissioned below.
+Watch the videos of Commissioning 2017 when the Joyful Intercessors Session of cadets was commissioned below.